Sensory hangovers. It's a thing.

 The solution here is not to completely pull away and avoid the world.
 Because that would be an unfair tax on ND folk just for having a different kind of brain.

-I bloody love restaurant food.
-It's a treat that I never want to lose from my life.
+I freaking love restaurant food.
+It's a sensory treat that I never want to lose from my life.
 So I'll just do it occasionally.
-I'll factor in adequate recovery time and maybe - maybe - I'll wear headphones one day.
+I'll factor in adequate recovery time and maybe — maybe — I'll wear headphones one day.

 Comments